-- 3.2.8 Charity workers may only work in the position(s) for which they are registered and may only be paid for the work performed in these positions.
-Where the charity worker is performing the role of a CGMA, the individual cannot be paid for two separate positions. - 3.2.9 (Deleted Apr 2022) - 3.2.10 Any changes to personal information (e.g., address or name) must be reported immediately in writing, to gaming.registrations@aglc.ca or by telephoning AGLC's Registration Unit at 1-800-272-8876.
-(Amended Apr 2022) - 3.2.11 (Deleted Nov 2022) - 3.2.12 Charity worker registration applications (Form 5533) are located on AGLC's website at aglc.ca and will only be processed if: (Amended Apr 2022) - a) it is complete in all the information requested; - b) the information in the application is truthful; and - c) there is a records check included with the application.
+3.2.7 info disci charity worker has misled the Board, failed to provide rmation or provided inaccurate information, the Board may take plinary action including, but not limited to, suspension or cellation of the registration.
+3.2.8 Charity workers may only work in the position(s) for which they are registered and may only be paid for the work performed in these positions.
+Where the charity worker is performing the role of a CGMA, the individual cannot be paid for two separate positions.
+3.2.9 repo changes to personal information (e.g., address or name) must be orted immediately in writing, to gaming.registrations@aglc.ca or elephoning AGLC's Registration Unit at 1-800-272-8876.
+3.2.10 rity worker registration applications (Form 5533) are located on C's website at aglc.ca and will only be processed if: a) it is complete in all the information requested; b) the information in the application is truthful; and c) there is a records check included with the application.
 AGLC must receive the records check within three months of records check being issued.
+Original signed by